Best Amusement Parks in the USA

 Over a hundred different rides, live entertainment, and a sprawling water park make Dollywood one of the country's favorite theme parks.
 With dozens of rides and attractions for small children, several heart-stopping coasters, and multiple concerts and dinner shows throughout the seasons, Dollywood offers families the perfect amusement park experience.

 Even the lodging joins in the fun on a trip to Dollywood.
-Pigeon Forge rental cabins offer guests a unique combination of rustic charm and modern convenience.
+A popular place to stay is Pigeon Forge rental cabins which offer guests a unique combination of rustic charm and modern convenience.
 Most Gatlinburg rental cabins are climate-controlled, with fireplaces, fully equipped kitchens, large decks with swings, rocking chairs and frequently a hot tub.
 Inside, the cabins are equipped with comfortable beds, en suite bathrooms, often a Jacuzzi, and lots of arcade games and a pool table, along with several televisions and Wi-Fi Internet.